poocroct.com (operated by Fadel-Beatty Ltd)

 Fadel-Beatty’s Company Secretary is a firm named ‘Amstrow Corporate Services (Ireland) Limited’ which helps overseas businesses register companies in Ireland.

 Fadel-Beatty’s Director is listed as a person named Oisin Kelly who is also the Director of ten other companies.
 However, Oisin Kelly is actually an Associate Director at Amstrow and seems to be a figurehead for Fadel-Beatty Limited.
 Therefore, the identity of the real owners of Fadel-Beatty Limited appears to be hidden.
-By joining the various dots together, it can be surmised that Fadel-Beatty is likely to be a shell company registered in Ireland by Chinese organized cybercriminals, possibly to launder the proceeds of scams from Europe to China.
+By joining the various dots together, it can be surmised that Fadel-Beatty is likely to be a shell company registered in Ireland being (mis)used by Chinese organized cybercriminals to launder the proceeds of scams to China.

 Taking a closer look at Poocroct’s website reveals several red flags suggesting that it is not a real business.
 For starters, there is a banner at the top of the page announcing a clearance sale as the store is apparently shutting down.
 This is unlikely to be true as the website itself was created less than two months back at the time this article is being written.
 Therefore, the sale simply seems to be a flimsy excuse to explain the too-good-to-be-true prices.